 There is no minimum age to consent to treatment (including a vaccine!) in Ontario.
 If you can understand the pros and cons to the decision you are making, the law says you can make your own health care decisions.
 Reading this and talking to trusted adults is an important step towards understanding what it means to consent to the COVID-19 vaccine.

-But, because of your age, 5- to 11-year-olds will not have the same capacity to make this decision and, in most cases, will need a parent/guardian to consent on your behalf.
+But, because of your age, you will not have the same capacity to make this decision and, in most cases, will need a parent/guardian to consent on your behalf.

 But that doesn’t mean you can’t be involved!
 When you go for your vaccine, the person giving you your shot will tell you about it and ask if it’s okay before going ahead.
 You will also get a choice about things like what arm you would like it in.
 And you can ask as many questions as you want!

 Yes!
 The vaccine has been tested a lot, is safe, and is being used around the world.
-Billions of people, including lots of kids 5+, have already had the vaccine.
+Billions of people, including lots of kids, have already had the vaccine.

 The vaccine that kids will get is a mRNA vaccine.
 One of the smart things these vaccines do, is teach your body to make the antibodies that latch onto bits of the COVID-19 virus to stop them from infecting you.
 This video made for kids can tell you more about how it works: CLICK HERE